jiko/cyborgmanifesto/index.md

 <p>This is not just literary deconstruction, but liminal transformation.
-Every, story that begins with original innocence and privileges the return to wholeness imagines the drama of life to be individuation, separation, the birth of the self, the tragedy of autonomy, the fall into writing, alienation;
+Every story that begins with original innocence and privileges the return to wholeness imagines the drama of life to be individuation, separation, the birth of the self, the tragedy of autonomy, the fall into writing, alienation;
 that is, war, tempered by imaginary respite in the bosom of the Other.
 These